tamato/achaea_mudlet/occultist/occultims.md

 of finesse.
 However, it comes with the unique benefit that lesser occultic workings(**) may be introduced into the process.

 * Does limb damage and a minor amount of health damage.
 The limb damage is increased against a limb that is already broken to requiring a mending salve.
 ** Lesser works which can be combined are: ague, shrivel, and regress.

 -------------------------------------------------------------------------------

-(Newbie): Firelordlex says, "How can I use my Skills."

 Instill (Occultism)                           Known: Yes
 -------------------------------------------------------------------------------